jitendra-sudo/jitendra-sudo/README.md

 #                  👋 Hi, I'm Jitendra Saini

-## 🚀Frontend Developer who loves building responsive, interactive, and user-friendly websites using HTML, CSS, JavaScript, React, TypeScript, and modern tools to create smooth and engaging experiences for users
+Passionate MERN stack developer who loves building responsive, interactive, and user-friendly web applications using MongoDB, Express.js, React.js, and Node.js.
+Skilled in crafting seamless user experiences with React and TypeScript, and building robust backends with Node.js and Express, while efficiently managing data with MongoDB.
+I enjoy turning complex problems into clean, maintainable solutions using modern development tools and best practices.

 ### 🌟 About Me
 - **I'm  a Frontend Developer**